June 7, 2023

 Thermaltake‘s Core P3 TG Pro is one of the coolest looking cases we’ve ever seen, sporting a unique ‘test-bench’ style design.
 This is the kind of case that you dream about buying when you’re younger, and I was pretty giddy when this came into the office.
 The open design brings an entirely new look to any PC build, and as an extra feature, this case can also be wall-mounted for those that want to maximise their desk space.

-Alongside the awesome aesthetic that comes with this case, the Core P3 TG Pro is extremely modular, providing vast support for liquid cooling loops, and other large components such as E-ATX motherboards, and rather fittingly – large graphics cards.
-This case is perfect for those that want to show off all of their components in a unique way.
+Alongside the awesome aesthetic that comes with this case, the Core P3 TG Pro is extremely modular, providing vast support for liquid cooling loops and other large components like E-ATX motherboard and large graphics cards.

 Key Specs